Alexander-Barth/HF-radar-assim-exercise/README.md

 Required software:

 * Julia available from https://julialang.org/downloads/.
-The exercise is tested with the version 1.0, 1.3 and 1.4 of Julia (on Linux and Windows 10).
+The exercise is tested with the versions 1.0, 1.3 and 1.4 of Julia (on Linux and Windows 10) and Mac OS should work too.

 * Some Julia packages, which can be installed with these commands once you started Julia: